 Second-surface printing means the artwork is printed on the opposite side of the material than normal.
 To do this on clear material, the image is reflected (mirrored) and printed on the clear material then backed with white to keep the colors vibrant.
 Printing second-surface forces the viewer to look through the material to see the image which adds protection, gloss, depth, and a bit of elegance.
 Second-surface printing comes in handy for window advertising on storefront windows, as it makes installing graphics on the inside of the store possible.
 This protects the decal from damage caused by vandals, abrasion, and outside weather conditions.

-Given the choice between first-surface and second-surface printing, which should you choose?
-It all depends on your goals and how you attract customers.
+When choosing between first-surface and second-surface printing, it all depends on your goals and how you want to attract customers.
 First-surface printing can be a good option because it minimizes glare that can make it difficult to see signage on glass during certain times of the day when the sun is shining brightly.
 However, because they’re usually installed on the outside, first-surface printing signage can be more prone to damage caused by wind and ultraviolet rays.

 Second-surface printing guards the effects of bad weather, but because it’s positioned from behind storefront windows, colors may not be as eye-catching as you’d like them to be.
 Additionally, if the windows are tinted, second-surface graphics will be extremely difficult to see and first-surface will always be the better option.

 At NGS Printing, we offer the right blend of experience, equipment, technology and commitment to ensure that the signage you get from us will be done right the first time.
 We offer digital printing, screen printing, pre-press, and finishing.
 NGS Printing also handles order fulfillment so you can get the window advertising decals and see-thru graphics shipped directly to you or your store base.
 Or if you live in northern Illinois, feel free to come to pick them up at our headquarters here in Elgin, which is roughly 35 miles northwest of Chicago.

 For custom window signage done right and done fast, turn to NGS Printing.
 Contact us today!